retro/generator-canjs/generator/templates/readme.md

 ## Developing

-To make changes to this generator clone the repository and install the dependencies
+To make changes to this generator, clone the repository and install the dependencies

 ```
 git clone git@github.com:<%= githubAccount %>/<%= name %>.git